-Low carb keto gravy is the perfect sauce for gluten-free diet followers too.
-Enjoy this sauce over sausage, turkey or mashed cauliflower.
-This easy full-flavor recipe is made with homemade stock, cream, butter and a thickener of your choice!
+Low carb keto gravy is creamy, flavorful that can be enjoyed over roasted meats, sausage, that turkey holiday dinner or mashed cauliflower.
+This easy full-flavor recipe is made with homemade stock, cream, butter and a thickening agent of your choice!

 Farberware Cookware sent me free cookware in exchange for this post and a giveaway, however, all opinions are my own. #ad #Farberware #MyFamilyCooks #Giveaway